wertytop/diffusion-discord/README.md

 # Using the bot

-The bot uses a single command, `/diffusion <prompts>, <negative prompts>, <number of image>
+The bot uses a single command, `/diffusion <prompts>, <negative prompts>, <number of image>`

-This bot uses replicate-api so it can be ran on almost any machine I will switch that, because replicate has a limit on the amount you can generate.
+This bot uses replicate-api so it can be ran on almost any machine, but I will switch that, because replicate has a limit on the amount you can generate.